davidsamuelargueta/SQLPortfolio/Video Game Sales Analysis.md

 	    and
 		2009)
 ````
+Note that Wii Sports was bundled with the Wii in NA and Eu but not Japan, which would lead to

 ## Top Selling Publishers Between 2000 and 2009
 What publishers sold the most between 2000 and 2009?
 What were their average sales (in millions) in during this period
 ````sql